Józef Weyssenhoff: Life in Bydgoszcz and later years

 "Jan bez ziemi" (Jean sans terre) published in 1929 and "Mój pamiętnik literacki" (My Literary Diary) in 1925.
 The latter, according to Grzymała-Siedlecki, was supposed to be an introduction to a larger work.

 In 1928, Weyssenhoff left Bydgoszcz and moved to Witold Ploter's estate near Włocławek before settling in Warsaw definitively.
 In 1929, he received the Poznań literary award.
 In 1932, just before his demise, an academic ceremony was held in Bydgoszcz, celebrating the 40th anniversary of his artistic career.

 He was an esthete, collector of old prints, manuscripts, but also numismatics and engravings.

 He died on 6 July 1932, in Warsaw.
 He was buried at the Powązki Cemetery of Warsaw.

 Personal life and family

 Weyssenhoff married Aleksandra Emilia Bloch, the daughter of Jan Gotlib Bloch, a Polish banker and railway tycoon, devoted to modern industrial warfare.
 Weyssenhoff and Alexandra lived separately from 1895 onwards.
-Alexandra passed away in 1939.
+Alexandra died in 1939.